 UEFA Futsal EURO 2016 comprises of a preliminary round, main round, play-off round and 12-team final tournament played in Serbia.

 Five groups of four teams each and one of three are played as one-venue mini-tournaments from 13 to 18 January 2015.
-The six group winners progress to the main round.
+The six group winners and best runners-up progress to the main round.

-The six preliminary round winners join the 22 highest-ranked qualifying contenders in seven groups of four teams played as one-venue mini-tournaments between 17 and 22 March 2015.
+The seven progressing sides join the 21 highest-ranked qualifying contenders in seven groups of four teams played as one-venue mini-tournaments between 17 and 22 March 2015.
 The seven group winners progress to the final tournament, where they join hosts Serbia, while the seven runners-up and best third-placed team enter the play-offs.

 The eight teams are drawn into four pairs to play two-legged ties on 15 and 22 September.
 The four winners complete the final tournament lineup.